Kloster St. Petersinsel. Foto/Photo: TES

 Monastery on St. Peter Island and Jean-Jacques Rousseau

-The first monastery on St. Peter Island (St. Peterinsel/île de Saint-Pierre) in Lake Biel (Bielersee/lac de Bienne, Canton Bern) was built in Merovingian times (the 7th and 8th centuries).
-This benedictine building was later extended with a rectangular choir.
+The first monastery on St. Peter Island (St. Peterinsel/île de Saint-Pierre) in Lake Biel (Bielersee/lac de Bienne, Canton of Bern) was built during the Merovingian period (7th and 8th centuries).
+This Benedictine building was later extended with a rectangular choir.

 The church (built around 1120) on the left was destroyed during the Reformation.
 On the right is the reconstruction of the first church (11th century), which was never completed.
 Image: St. Petersinsel